-Coaching a client the other day, he came to the realisation for himself that he needed to engage with positive affirmations and mental prep before he done any sales calls.
+Coaching a client the other day, he came to the realisation for himself that he needed to engage with positive affirmations and mental prep before he did any sales calls.
 Alan* told me that whilst in some areas of his life he had “oodles of confidence”, he lacked it when it came to his work sales calls.

 Alan knew rejection was normal in sales calls, but the fear of it was knocking his confidence.
 This probably sounds familiar to you as fear of rejection is something a lot of us suffer.
 He decided a little mental prep, positive self-talk and positive affirmations would massively help him before every sales call.
-He seemed really happy with this action… and then rather reservedly, he asked, “erm, do you ever do anything like this for work or before you speak to people?”
+He seemed really happy with this action!
+But then rather reservedly, he asked, “erm, do you ever do anything like this for work or before you speak to people?”

 Of course I do!

-You cant expect to gain confidence in an area of your life and then never have to work at it ever again – if that was the case, top doctors would stop learning medicine, sports stars would jack in the training and people would never lose their confidence once they had it, and you know they do sometimes!
+You can’t expect to gain confidence in an area of your life and then never have to work at it ever again – if that was the case, top doctors would stop learning medicine, sports stars would jack in the training and people would never lose their confidence once they had it, and you know they do sometimes!